gageracer/edithor/example/uiresult.md

 **Segment 33:** (490 characters)

 The app wouldn't open.
-Showed an error message: "Service temporarily unavailable."
+Showed an error message: "Service temporarily unavailable.".
 The outage lasted two days.
 Then the app came back online, but different.
 New interface, new name: "The Gig 2.0."
 A message appeared: "Under new management.
 Previous offenses are forgiven.
 Start fresh or cash out."
 I could finally cash out.
 All my earnings were available for withdrawal, no strings attached.
 I transferred everything to my bank account, waiting for it to vanish like before.
 But it didn't.

 **Segment 34:** (451 characters)